anzonathan/Abacus-/README.md

 2. Quizing on Hex, binary, and decimal configurations
 3. A scalable graph
 4. Libraries for both C and Python
 5. Integrating TeX to write to md.
+6. A GUI

 Built with C